ifelulu/PathFinder-Refactored/Design_Document.md

 The Warehouse Path Finder is a Python desktop application using the PySide6 (Qt6) framework.
 It enables warehouse managers and logistics planners to optimize warehouse operations by:
 *   Visualizing warehouse layouts from PDF floor plans.
-*   Defining layout features: obstacles, pick aisles, staging locations, and staging areas with travel penalties.
+*   Defining layout features: obstacles, pick aisles, staging locations, staging areas with travel penalties, **and optional user-defined pathfinding boundaries**.
+*   Calculating optimal (shortest) paths between defined locations using Dijkstra's algorithm **on a potentially cropped grid for efficiency**.
 *   Calculating optimal (shortest) paths between defined locations using Dijkstra's algorithm.
 *   Analyzing picklist efficiency based on travel distances.
 *   Animating warehouse activity over time based on timed picklists.